miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Adjusted cabbie endgame lines and removed Ash sewers auto-ending.
 Fixed virus and timer issues on returning to the Kamikaze Zen map.
 Corrected Tremere haven condition, tutorial windows and a ladder.
-Added model Formatter to convert models to SDK, thanks to DDLullu.
+Fixed texture flickering on downtown washer and courier shoe hole.
 Made every armed NPC in downtown fight back when you attack them.
-Fixed texture flickering on downtown washer and courier shoe hole.
+Corrected Blade Brother name in basic and Luckee Star body issues.
 Removed disciplines when talking to the Mandarin at Fu Syndicate.
-Corrected Blade Brother name in basic and Luckee Star body issues.
+Added model Formatter to convert models to SDK, thanks to DDLullu.
+Made SDK work with new or open source Java, thanks Caner Özdemir.

 v10.7                                                  20.09.2020
 -----